-In order to have a RadAjaxLoadingPanel, you need to drag it to your web form from the toolbox just like any control.
-Then you can set a control to use a RadAjaxLoadingPanel using the design-time.
+With your web form in design view you need to drag a RadAjaxLoadingPanel from the toolbox to the web form just like any control.
+While you are still in design view, you can set other controls on the web form to use the RadAjaxLoadingPanel.
 The IsSticky property of the RadAjaxLoadingPanel defines where the panel will appear.
 By default, when IsSticky is false, the RadAjaxLoadingPanel will appear over the updated control.
-If you set IsSticky to true, the panel will appear where you have set it in the WebForm.
+If you set IsSticky to true, the panel will appear where you have set it on the web form.

-In case you have many controls added to the AjaxSettings and want to use IsSticky="true", then you need to set absolute positioning for the RadAjaxLoadingPanel control i.e:
+If you have many controls added to the AjaxSettings and want to use IsSticky="true", then you need to set absolute positioning for the RadAjaxLoadingPanel control using markup like this:

 <telerik:RadAjaxLoadingPanel ID="LoadingPanel1" IsSticky="true" runat="server" style="position:absolute;"> <asp:Image ID="Image1" runat="server" AlternateText="Loading..."
 ImageUrl="Loading.gif" /> </telerik:RadAjaxLoadingPanel>

-You can modify the RadAjaxLoadingPanel control as you would do with a normal template.
-The example below shows how to set an Image and a Label inside the RadAjaxLoadingPanel.
+You can modify the RadAjaxLoadingPanel control to show your own contents as you would do with a normal template.
+You need to simply add the content between the opening and closing tag of the RadAjaxLoadingPanel.
+Example 1 shows how to set an Image and a Label inside the RadAjaxLoadingPanel.

 <telerik:RadAjaxLoadingPanel ID="LoadingPanel1" runat="server" Width="256px" Height="64px">